stionic/halanews-document/docs/android-deploy.md

 ![](/halanews-document/docs/assets/build-android-refactor.png)

-> After check and `Do Refactor` all issues in `Gradle Sync Issues` still not get `synced successfully` at [Verifying Gradle Sync](android-deploy.md#verifying-gradle-sync) then you can contact us with screenshot of issues
+> After check and `Do Refactor` all issues in `Gradle Sync Issues` still not get `Project setup: successful` at [Verifying Gradle Sync](android-deploy.md#verifying-gradle-sync) then you can contact us with screenshot of issues

 ## Build and Run your app